YomNom/trashcan-base/README.md

 The smart trashcan comes from a project for a class on Human Interfaces at the University of Cincinnati that asked us to create an UI for a smart object.
 We chose the trashcan because of its simple framework.
 Other ideas we had - backpack, bed, door - were scrapped due to their complexity.
 Additionally, despite its simplicity, we could easily come up with practical features to increase the complexity.

-## Assumptions About the Smart Trash Can

-Motion Sensor for Hands-Free Use: The smart trash can is equipped with a motion sensor that detects the user's hand when they approach, enabling the lid to open automatically.
-Odor Sensor: The smart trash can includes an odor sensor that monitors the smell of the trash.
-When the odor reaches a certain threshold, indicating the trash is likely full or needs to be taken out, the can will notify the user through a display screen or mobile notification.
-Trash Day Reminder: The trash can has a built-in feature where users can input their trash collection schedule.
-This feature sends reminders, either via a display screen on the trash can or through a mobile app, informing users of upcoming trash collection days.
-Display Screen for Smart Analytics: A small display screen is located on the trash can's lid, providing real-time information about the trash can's status, such as how full it is, odor levels, and reminders for trash day.
-This screen offers users quick, at-a-glance access to important data.

 ## Affordances

 Size: Our smart trash can is medium-sized (10 - 20 gallons) and designed for use in households or offices.
 It is large enough to hold daily or weekly trash but compact enough to fit in designated spaces like a kitchen or corner of a room.